 Those fortunate to have central air conditioning in their home are the lucky ones when summer weather hits – lucky, at least until their summer utility bills show up.
 A portable room air conditioner unit is often seen as the “next best choice” – until a family finds itself shoulder to shoulder, trying to eat dinner, while crammed into the bedroom where the wall mounted air conditioner unit is located.

 Central air is expensive to install and operate.
 Wall or window units (non-portable units) can also cost big money when buying a separate air conditioner for every room of the house.

-The “real” solution for many families is a portable air conditioner, which can be wheeled from room to room as needed.
+The “real” solution for many families is a portable ac unit, which can be wheeled from room to room as needed.

 Best Portable Air Conditioner – Buying Considerations

-Other considerations which make a big difference are the amount of noise the air conditioners make, their energy efficiency (which will be reflected in your electric bill), how easy they are to move around, the number of operating speeds, and whether they also have a dehumidifying mode.
-More expensive units may also have bells and whistles like sleep modes, remote controls and programmable timers.
+Other considerations which make a big difference are the amount of noise the air conditioners make, their energy efficiency (which will be reflected on your electric bill), how easy they are to move around, the number of operating speeds, and whether they also have a dehumidifying mode.
+More expensive units may also have bells and whistles like sleep modes, remote controls, and programmable timers.

 Let’s cool down.

 1. Honeywell MN10CESBB 10000 BTU Portable Air Conditioner